GMAT vs SAT: A Complete Comparison

 The GMAT is a question-adaptive test, meaning that as a GMAT test-taker answers questions correctly, the difficulty of the questions increases.
 Also, since the GMAT is question-adaptive, GMAT test-takers can’t skip around sections and answer questions in any order.
 They must answer GMAT questions in order of presentation.

-In contrast, the paper-based SAT is not adaptive at all, and the digital SAT is section-adaptive, rather than question-adaptive.
-So, on either version of the SAT, test-takers can skip around and answer questions in any order they want.
+In contrast, the digital SAT is section-adaptive, rather than question-adaptive.
+So, test-takers can skip around and answer questions in a section in any order they want.

 Thus, the GMAT’s question-adaptive format adds challenging aspects to the test that the SAT doesn’t have.

-So, we can see that overall, the GMAT is a more sophisticated and more difficult test than the SAT.
+So, we can see that overall, in a comparison of GMAT to SAT difficulty, the GMAT is a more sophisticated and more difficult test than the SAT.

 KEY FACT: